 Seeing as the sun has finally made an appearance on Irish shores, now is the perfect time to for a staycation.
 In the RTÉ Player's series, Go Outside and Play, Go-Pro guru Carl Mullan shows us the best spots in Ireland to road trip, hike, and take in the breathtaking sights.

-Each week on RTÉ LifeStyle, we'll be giving you the low down on each of Carl's playgrounds including directions, fun facts, necessary equipment, and, most importantly, the snack requirements.
+Here on RTÉ LifeStyle, we'll give you the low down on each of Carl's playgrounds including directions, fun facts, necessary equipment, and, most importantly, the snack requirements.

 Forget staying in this weekend, go outside and play!